Biskvit-github/Blurt_V2/README.md

 # Blurt_V2
-Updated and improved version of Discord Blurt Bot, fully rewriten in Nextcord
+Updated and improved version of Discord Blurt Bot, fully rewriten in Disnake